arlogy/algos/README.md

 This repository showcases a collection of algorithms implemented in different programming languages.

+## csv_parser

+- Detail the logic behind a streaming CSV parser that is compliant with RFC 4180.

 ## word_dict

 - Dictionary of words with efficient lookup supporting character substitution,